 Well, there you have it.
 I use 4 consistencies of Royal Icing.
 I hope you start playing and experimenting until you find what works for you.
 Don’t give up because you will get it!
 I promise!!!

 Everyone needs to find what works best for them but it is good to have a few people show you how they do it.
 So head over to these blogs and see how these amazing ladies like their icing.
+I wish there were around when I started decorating.

 Here is the way my friend LilaLoa likes her icing.